 Sardinia, the island well off the coast of Lazio and Campania, has the same very hot summers and mostly mild winters.

 June, and especially July and August, are hot and humid months in most of Italy, particularly in Rome and Florence.
 They're also the most popular months for visiting Italy, especially for families and school groups.
 Long days mean that it might not be dark until 9 p.m.; many museums and archaeological sites will keep longer hours, and restaurants and bars will pack every inch of available sidewalk with tables and chairs.
 If you can tolerate the heat and crowds, it's a lovely time to visit.

-Midday temperatures can be not just insufferable but dangerously hot.
-In cities across Italy, green space is scare, so spend the hottest part of the day in an air-conditioned museum or your cool hotel room, then venture out for sidewalk dining or an evening stroll.
+Midday temperatures can prove not just insufferable but dangerously hot.
+In cities across Italy, green space is scare, so spend the hottest part of the day in an air-conditioned museum, then venture out for sidewalk dining or an evening stroll.
 At beach areas, Mediterranean waters are at their peak warmth and perfect for swimming.
 You'll notice that most Italians leave the beach at 1 p.m. to go eat lunch and don't return until around 4 p.m., after the most intense heat has passed.

 What to Pack: Bring T-shirts, shorts, sundresses, and sandals, and maybe a light sweater for evenings out.
 Remember that inside churches and even in the Vatican Museums, modest dress is required.
 Arms and legs (to the knee) must be covered—that goes for men, too.

 Fall in Italy